MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

     |--|
     |DATABASE_URL: `DATABASEURL`|

-1. Right-click your web app name then select **Restart**.
+1. Right-click your web app name then select **Restart** to have the new app settings take affect.
 1. Right-click your web app name then select **Browse Website**.
 In the subsequent pop-up window, select **Open**.
-1. On the sidebar, right-click your web app and select **Start streaming logs**.
+1. On the sidebar, right-click your web app and select **Start streaming logs** to see the service logs.
 1. Interact with the app, adding items and deleting.

 ## What Changed in the keyvault branch?